ucb-bar/chipyard/docs/TileLink-Diplomacy-Reference/NodeTypes.rst

 what you should connect your hardware logic to in order to actually send/receive TileLink messages.

-The ``edge`` object represents the edge of the diplomacy graph.
+The ``edge`` object represents the edge of the Diplomacy graph.
 It contains some useful helper functions which will be documented in :ref:`TileLink Edge Object Methods`.